3 Ways to Put a Stop to Translating in Your Head

 Whatever solution you choose, remember that practicing with your foreign language a lot is necessary.

 The first method you could try is image association.
 In the beginning of your language learning experience, you’ll probably find that you tend to associate new foreign words with the equivalent in your native tongue.
-Instead of allowing yourself to do that, try associating a word with a clear image or feeling instead.
-This technique has been proven to work better than simple translations.

 This simple change in your learning technique will aid you greatly when you start using what you’ve learned out in the real world.
-When a Spanish speaker says, un gran artículo (a great article), you’ll know what that means almost instantly because you’ll associate both gran and artículo with a feeling of greatness and an image of articles (particularly this lifesaver of an article!).

 When you actively utilize association in your language studies, you’ll stop having to filter and immediately match the word with a meaning.

-2. Use sticky notes to your advantage
+2. Use sticky notes to your advantage.

-To help with this, a second method and a classic, is to stick sticky notes on everything around you!
+A second method and a classic, is to stick sticky notes on everything around you!
 Okay…maybe not everything per se.
 Just plant a sticky note on objects you want to learn the foreign name of.

-You can make your own or you can use the wonderful Vocabulary Stickers , which has the labels already made for you!
+You can make your own or you can use the wonderful Vocabulary Stickers, which has the labels already made for you!

 If you’re learning Italian, you’ll want a sticky note with frigo or il frigorifero on your…you guessed it—fridge!
-Whenever you see that word out in the world, you’ll think of that object and know what it means….and that you’ll have to go grocery shopping soon.
+Whenever you see that word out in the world, you’ll think of that object and know what it means…and that you’ll have to go grocery shopping soon.

 You can take it even further after you’re confident with basic nouns and start adding things like adjectives, qualifiers, prepositional phrases or entire sentences, like “a soft couch,” “a very long table” or “I put the milk in the fridge.”